hamlett-neil-ur/BizStratTopicAnalysis/README.md

 A corpus of more than 3,000 full-text journal articles spanning 40 years provides the corpus.
 These articles are drawn from a single journal, [*Strategic Management Journal*](https://onlinelibrary.wiley.com/journal/10970266).
 The corpus contains more than 27 million words.
 Training a combined NLP-ML method using the corpus groups included documents into clusters.
 Applying the resulting model to 22 known-theme documents — corresponding to five prominent business-strategy themes — "calibrates" the clusters.
 This allows consideration of whether other documents in the corpus correspond to a-priori-defined themes.

 ## Executive Summary.

+Finding other documents that correspond to a document of interest is a common challenge in research.
+Academic researchers seek support for their theses.
+Ascertaining originality is a common challenge in intellectual property.